appsody/website/content/docs/using-appsody/building-and-deploying.md

 > If you don't specify `--push`, the image is available only on your local Docker registry and the target Kubernetes cluster must be configured to have access to your local Docker registry.

 ### Deploying your application to a custom registry
-If your cluster is configued to pull images from a custom registry, use the following command to deploy your application:
+If your cluster is configured to pull images from a custom registry, use the following command to deploy your application:
 ```
 appsody deploy -t <mynamespace/myrepository[:tag]> --push-url <registry-url:PORT>
 ```

 In the case where the push and pull registry have to be different such as internal and external urls, use the following command:
+If you are specifying different push and pull registries, for example, you might want to push to an external registry and pull from an internal registry, use the following command:
 ```
 appsody deploy -t <mynamespace/myrepository[:tag]> --push-url <external-registry-url:PORT> --pull-url <internal-registry-url:PORT>
 ```